Ismail-987/CW2024/README.md

 ## NEW FILES
 1. game-styles.css
 2. gameStatus.txt

+## REFACTORING
+* Code refactoring has been done to ensure better performance of the the game and efficiency.
+These include the following:-
+1. SEPARATION OF CONCERNS
+* Classes like LevelParent.java and other big classes were too long and had a lot of responsibilities combined together.
+Further splits of responsibilities were done leading to the creation of the package called "utilities".
+This package manages Majority of the functions found in the gameLoop Thread and others.
+2. DOCUMENTATION
+* Further documentation was added to the code for better code readability.
+ The comments added reflects the comments in the javaDoc.
+* Class Diagram: The class diagram is present to show visual representation of the game system.
+This aids in game code interpretation and analysis.
+3. DESIGN PATTERNS
+* Observer Pattern: A new implementation of the observer pattern using PropertyChangeListener is applied in StageManager.java.
+This Specific implementation is necessary for further development as it is not deprecated by java community developers.
+* Factory Pattern: This pattern is applied by the use of uiManagers in utilities class.
+These managers ensures the creation of various UI components and some of the logic to manage them.
+Further management of the UI components is done in GameState.java as this class deals with main Game Thread running in every game Loop.
+* Singleton Pattern.
+This pattern has been implemented but in the form of having only one instance and passing it as an argument to other functions and other classes as reference.
+ A typical example of this is the use of GameState object of that particular instance is used in multiple classes to complete the logic of the host class.

+4.

 ## UNCERTAINTIES
 1. Lack of enough experience with application of Design Principles and Patterns.